ivanski1024/truelayer-basic/README.md

 3. To get your transactions just call `http://localhost:1337/user/transactions?userId=<your_user_id>`

 4. To get debug information you can access `http://localhost:1337/user/debug?userId=<your_user_id>` and pass the userId again.

+## SOME AMBIGUOUS DETAILS

+1. Each time a client passes through the TrueLayer's login is handled as different user in this app, although it is not secured.
+Still this is for demo purposes.

+2. This app doesn't not give you error if you try to call for example /user/transactions endpoint with a valid UUID, but such that there is no user with that ID.